roldanjorge/roldanjorge_website/content/posts/3_hf_bert_seq_class/index.md

 ### Downloading and storing the model and tokenizer
 How do we download a Hugginface's model and its respective tokenizer?
-All we need is a checkpoint, and its respective architecture as mentioned in [here](#model_checkpoints_and_architectures).
+We only need a checkpoint and its respective architecture, as mentioned in [here](#model_checkpoints_and_architectures).
 For this post, we will be using the checkpoint [nlptown/bert-base-multilingual-uncased-sentiment](https://huggingface.co/nlptown/bert-base-multilingual-uncased-sentiment) to do sentiment analysis for product review, and the [BertForSequenceClassification](https://huggingface.co/docs/transformers/v4.49.0/en/model_doc/bert#transformers.BertForSequenceClassification) architecture.
-Keep in mind that we use the `AutoTokenizer` class to automatically download the correct tokenizer by just using the checkpoint.
+Remember that we use the AutoTokenizer class to download the correct tokenizer automatically using the checkpoint.
 If you run the code, you will see that the tokenizer is a [BertTokenizerFast](https://huggingface.co/docs/transformers/en/model_doc/bert#transformers.BertTokenizerFast) object with a vocabulary size of **105,879**.

 ```py